apache/fury-site/docs/blog/fury_blazing_fast_multiple_language_serialization_framework.zh.md

 ## JIT dynamic compilation acceleration

-Custom type objects usually contain lots of type information, Fury used this information to generate efficient serialization code at runtime, which can move lots of runtime operations into the dynamic compilation stage.
+Custom type objects usually contain lots of type information, Fury used this information to generate efficient serialization code at runtime, which can push lots of runtime operations into the dynamic compilation stage.
 By inlining more methods, better code cache, reducing virtual method calls, conditional branches, hash lookup, metadata writes, and memory reads/writes, the serialization performance is greatly accelerated.